 One day Kim Il Sung was told by Kim Jong Suk that there was a small factory producing pencils manually.

 It was run by Song Tae Gwan, a private businessman.

-He had set up a factory by the Pothong River, and was producing pencils with the brand name of Samcholli.
+He had set up a factory by the Pothong River, and was producing pencils.

 Kim Il Sung was very pleased.